Taranath Narayan Shenoy

-Biography
+Early life and career

 Shenoy was born deaf and his vision was impaired to the level of legal blindness at birth.
 He took to swimming at an early age and attempted to swim across the English Channel at the age of 23 but was denied permission as he was underweight and had high blood pressure.
 He went back the next year and completed the task, followed by a swim across the Strait of Gibraltar, becoming the first deaf person to swim across the two open waters.
 He crossed the English Channel thrice, between 1983 and 1985, twice from England to France and once from France to England.
 In 1987, he crossed the Catalina Channel and accomplished the Manhattan Island, Marathon Swim, twice, in 1987 and 1989.
 He has so far covered 4 of the Oceans Seven channels and has swum across the Palk Strait, Suez Canal and Nile River, Manhattan Island, Catalina Channel and Atlantic Ocean, the Strait of Gibraltar, the Strait of Dardanelles and the Cook Strait.
 He works as a swimming coach and an organizer of the National Deaf Swimming Championships while coaching his son, Ankul Shenoy, who is an aspiring swimmer.